brennier/hagemu/README.md

   - [x] Automatically save and load .sav files using a local IndexedDB file system
   - [x] Download and upload save files
   - [x] Select file using a mobile browser
-  - [ ] Progressive Web Application support
+  - [x] Touchscreen support
-    - [x] Basic support
+  - [x] Basic Progressive Web Application support
   - [ ] Add a service worker for caching and retrieving files without the internet
   - [ ] Rewrite the html index file from scratch
   - [ ] Automatically cache and load the last played game
-  - [ ] Touchscreen support
   - [ ] Put the loading bar where the canvas is
 - [ ] Add a UI
   - [x] Drag and drop rom files onto the window